1. About diphenhydramine

 - Wear wraparound sunglasses to stop pollen getting into your eyes.

-- Put Vaseline around your nostrils to help trap pollen.
+- Put Vaseline (petroleum jelly) around your nostrils to help trap pollen.

 - Shower and change your clothes after you've been outside to wash off pollen.